Stanford-BioE80/Stanford-BioE80.github.io/_docs/w9ps.md

 permalink: /docs/w9ps/
 ---

-# Problem Set Week-9

-**DUE:** Next Friday start of class via Canvas.
+**DUE:** Next Week, beginning of class.

+**NOTES:**
-**NOTE:** All BIOE.80 problem sets must be completed individually unless plainly noted otherwise.
+  - All BIOE.80 problem sets must be completed individually unless plainly noted otherwise.

-**NOTE:** Please turn in your completed problem sets as an electronic copy via Canvas.
+  - Please turn in your completed problem sets as an electronic copy via Canvas.

-**NOTE:** Please make sure to not go over the word limits.
-Please show your work.
+  - Please make sure to not go over the word limits and when appropriate show your work (e.g., calculations).

-**Goals:** Welcome to PSET-9.
-After this problem set you will be able to quantitatively estimateand describe what happens in diffusing systems (e.g., how long does it take for a protein tomove inside a cell).
+**Goals:** Welcome to PSET-9: After this problem set you will be able to quantitatively estimateand describe what happens in diffusing systems (e.g., how long does it take for a protein tomove inside a cell).
 You will also be able to describe how simple rules can give rise to complexpatterns both in living matter and abiotic systems.